Oatcake: Plain Web Typography

 Themes often resort to desperate measures to try to make all six

-levels visually distinct: distractions like overlarge font sizes,
+levels visually distinct: bottom-of-the-barrel tactics like overlarge

-many font faces, too much indentation, etc. Most themes make
+text, too many font faces, too much indentation, etc. Most themes make

 <h1>'s too big for my taste, meanwhile subheadings